SIMPREDICT (WORKING PAPER) Pleiotropy info TASK

 What is SIMPREDICT

-SIMPREDICT is a simulation-based tool designed to support the interpretation of risk stratification models, particularly for diseases with a low-to-moderate incidence, typically between 25 and 200 per 100,000 person-years.
-This range represents a key challenge in clinical prediction: identifying individuals at sufficiently high risk to justify further investigation or intervention.
-SIMPREDICT helps users explore whether a given model, based on its C-statistic, is likely to identify a clinically meaningful subgroup under different incidence scenarios.
+SIMPREDICT is a simulation-based tool for risk stratification model developers, emphasising the risks of conditions of low-to-moderate incidence, typically between 25 and 200 per 100,000 person-years.
+Incidence within this range represents a key challenge in identifying individuals with a sufficiently high risk that is clinically actionable.

 How to use